Money tight because of COVID-19? These relief programs can help

 Remember: If you forestall payments, they’ll likely be due as soon as coronavirus troubles pass.
 So make sure you and your landlord are clear on two things:

-- How to handle missed or late rent payments during COVID-19
+- How to handle missed or late rent payments during the COVID-19 pandemic

-- How repayment for missed rent will be handled once COVID-19 ends
+- How repayment for missed rent will be handled once the pandemic ends

 Get the agreement in writing if possible.